Nottingham Food: Great Places to Eat in Nottingham

 The spirit of independence

-This is this city that gave birth to Friar Tuck.
+This is the city that gave birth to Friar Tuck.
 And now I know why.
 In a whistle stop tour of seven restaurants in the city over three days, we expand our waistbands exponentially.
 But this isn’t Sherwood Forest food.
 (Although the Robin Hood wild boar burger is as good as it gets!)
 Unlike some UK cities where chains rule at the expense of everything else, Nottingham has managed to retain its independent foodie spirit.
 And there are some imaginative themes emerging to feed and entertain shoppers and diners.
 And families are welcome too.

 We begin in the best fish and chip restaurant in town.